Mohit121421/Java-Script-Learning/README.md

 Day 11 - Learn about Events, Event Bubbling, setIntervals & setTimeout in Javascript(js)

 Day 12 - Learn about Callbacks & Promises in Javascript(js)

+Day 13 - Learn about Async/Await & Fetch API in Javascript(js)